pellsson/smb/README.md

 # SMB & SMB2J Practice ROM

+To keep settings, frame rules and stuff persistent; configure your game system (emulator, PowerPAK, EverDrive etc.) to allow the SMB Practice ROM battery-backed WRAM.
+Essentially, figure out how to make it so that you can save in Zelda, power off the system, and load (without using save states).
+Then do the same for the SMB Practice ROM.

+**I'll describe more indepth about new features tomorrow.
+Right now I just want it released.**

 ## Feature list
 - Practice both **SMB** and **SMB Lost Levels**
 - **Start** the game from **any frame rule**